 While you can focus on personal training, you will also be exposed to other areas of the industry, for example, group fitness.

-Through this, you may find the niche that you want to specialize in at some point in the future.
+Through this, you may find the niche you want to specialize in at some point.

 Group fitness classes are also an excellent place for referrals.

-You can work closely with the group fitness instructors to identify clients that could benefit from some one-on-one sessions with a personal trainer.
+You can work closely with the group fitness instructors to identify clients who could benefit from one-on-one sessions with a personal trainer.